Should you add San Juan to your travel wish list?

-We even found a few restaurants right on the beach, so we were able put our toes in the sand while eating lunch.
-This is a huge win when dining out with little ones.
+We found a few restaurants right on the beach, so we were able put our toes in the sand while eating lunch.
+This is a huge win when dining out with impatient little ones.
 We enjoyed a couple of cold cervezas while our boys ran around in the sand – everybody wins!

-Here are a few recommendations for restaurants in San Juan:
+Recommendations for restaurants in San Juan:

-- Palio – Located in the Sheraton Old San Juan.
+- Palio– Located in the Sheraton Old San Juan.
 It has the best patio for happy hour beers.
 The view is outstanding and the beers are served in a frosty cold cup.

 - The Boutique Cafe & Lounge – Best for tapas and small plates.
 Located in the Condado area, it is best to go for brunch.

 - Jose Enrique – Serves up Latin American and Puerto Rican cuisine.
 Try the traditional PR dishes, they are excellent.

 - Casita Miramar – Great spot for authentic Puerto Rican food.
 During the week they are mainly only open for dinner, but have longer hours on the weekend.

 - Punto de Vista Restaurant – Located in Old San Juan.
 Serving delicious Puerto Rican and Latin American food.
 It’s good for both lunch and dinner.